hunghly/docker-ride-gui/README.md

 # README
 This image allows users to start up RIDE and execute Robotframework tests.
 It will automatically grab the required Chrome/Firefox drivers needed to do Selenium testing.
+May only work on Linux servers.

 Requires X11 Server installed.
 Verify your X server is accepting from any host by using xhost + in terminal